Patient Participation Group

 We assure you of our ongoing support.

-PPG Minutes: 4th June 2025
+PPG Minutes: 11th September 2025

-The Surgery Glapthorn Rd, Oundle.
-5.30pm
+Held at The Surgery, Glapthorn Rd, Oundle at 5.30pm

 Attendees

-• G Bagden (PPG)
+• G Blagden (PPG)

 • A Christmas (Acting Chair PPG)